Qarakom/Sikayet/README.md

-## Complaints managament
+## Complaints Managament

-Laravel is a web application for complaints managament
+Complaints Managament web application with Laravel.
+This project is only for learning purpose.